thanhtungvudata/thanhtungvudata.github.io/_posts/2025-02-16-premium-prediction.md

 **Key actionable insights:**
 - The dataset contains approximately 1.2 million rows with several categorical features, many of which have a large number of unique categories (such as Exercise Frequency and Education Level).
-- This necessitates careful selection of encoding strategies when using simpler models (e.g., Ridge Regression, Linear Regression, Random Forest), or advanced models (e.g., XGBoost, LightGBM, and CatBoost) that can natively handle raw categorical features without manual encoding.
+- This necessitates careful selection of encoding strategies when using simpler models (e.g., Ridge Regression, Linear Regression, Random Forest), or advanced models (e.g., XGBoost, LightGBM) that can natively handle raw categorical features without manual encoding.
 - Machine learning models can't understand raw date formats like "2023-05-15" of `Policy Start Date`.
 They need to be transformed to numerical inputs (floats or integers) to learn patterns.